 Not only is trying to eliminate stress and variability a lost cause, it ends up making an already fragile person or system even more fragile.

 Taleb calls these folks who quixotically attempt to eliminate volatility “fragilistas.”
-Helicopter Parents are great examples of fragilistas.
-In their attempt to make life as safe as possible for their children, they actually set them up for sometimes debilitating failure when they inevitably face adversity on their own.
+So-called “helicopter parents” are great examples of fragilistas.
+In their attempt to make life as safe as possible for their children, such parents actually set their kids up for sometimes debilitating failure when they inevitably face adversity on their own.
 Human psyches require variability, adversity, and stress to become strong.
-By depriving their children of stress, Helicopter Parents “fragilize” their future.
+By depriving their children of stress, helicopter parents “fragilize” their future.

 The resilient, or robust, don’t care if circumstances become volatile or disruptive (up to a point).
 They remain steady in times of both adversity and tranquility.